 The Taieri Gorge Limited operates in the international and domestic tourism market and has experienced an improved year.
-International visitor numbers to New Zealand rose by 7.4% but the continuing negative effect of the Christchurch earthquakes and the tendency for less regional visitation in New Zealand resulted in a flatter market in this part of the country.
-Our daily tourist train carried 47,584 passengers, which was a 4.7% increase in fare paying customers over the previous year.
-Revenue in this division rose by 5.9% (\$168K) to \$3,027,981 and the margin achieved increased by 23% from \$1,231,831 to \$1,511,175.
+International visitor numbers to New Zealand rose by 10.6% and, in spite of the continuing negative effect of the Christchurch earthquakes and the lack of expected dispersal of visitors to the regions, our fare paying customers rose by 14.8%.
+The daily tourist train carried 53, 837 passengers versus 47,584 passengers in the previous year.
+Revenue in this division rose by 15.5% (\$468K) to \$3,496,479 and the margin achieved increased by 23% from \$1,511,175 to \$1,842,513.
 The train continues to receive high satisfaction ratings in visitor surveys of Dunedin's attractions and continues to feature in the must-do activities in Dunedin in the latest international guidebooks therefore is well placed to thrive as markets and regional visitation improve.

-DIRECTORS' REPORT For the Year Ended 30 June 2015
+DIRECTORS' REPORT For the Year Ended 30 June 2016